 The court next determined that it was in the child’s best interest to remain in the United States instead of returning to Israel with the mother.
 The court reasoned that the father owned a home, was gainfully employed, and could care for the child with the assistance of nannies and caregivers despite his demanding cardiology practice.
 Although the mother demonstrated a desire to provide a stable environment for the child, the court found that she did not establish a viable means or plan for doing so.
 Thus, the court upheld the family court’s order granting physical custody of the child to the father.

 The court did hold, however, that the family court erred in awarding the father sole legal custody.
 The court found that granting sole legal custody to the father effectively deprived the mother of the ability to file a petition under the Hague Convention on International Child Abduction.
 Although the court did not find there to be any specific issue pending which would implicate the Hague Convention, the court wanted to avoid any potential issues regarding relocation given the father’s dual citizenship in Israel and the United States.
 Consequently, the appellate court granted joint legal custody to both the mother and father.

 The case is In the Matter of Eldad LL.
 V. Dannai MM, 2017b NY Slip Op 078221, decided by the Appellate Division of the Supreme Court of the State of New York on November 22, 2017.

 * This legal language translation blog article is provided for informational purposes only and should not be construed as legal advice.
 You should always consult an attorney regarding your specific legal situation.*

-Contact trusted law document translation service All Language Alliance, Inc. to obtain certified legal translation services in over 100 different languages, including Chinese, Russian, Korean, Japanese, Hebrew, for all types of child custody and family court matters.
+Contact trusted law document translation service All Language Alliance, Inc. to obtain certified legal translation services in over 100 different languages, including Mandarin Chinese, Russian, Korean, Japanese, German, Hebrew, Romanian, Italian, Turkish, Hungarian, Spanish for all types of child custody, foreign divorce proceedings and family court matters.